 They called six weeks later; the outcome stunned me

 This is the call that literally changed my life.
 The lessons I learned turned my $5,500 failure into a multi-million dollar windfall and a significant shift in mindset, and my business has never been the same.

 This experience birthed a Client Engagement System that has helped hundreds of lawyers go from struggling to doubling or even tripling their revenues.

 Astonishingly, the client showed me a point-by-point comparison of my offer vs. the other guy.
 And then it hit me – I shouldn’t have lost these clients!

 The problem wasn’t what I was offering.
 It was the way I quoted my fees and communicated my value.

 The clients had already volunteered that they would pay an additional $1000 just to work with me – $1000 MORE than the other attorney, in fact.
 They just couldn’t justify doubling the fees.

 The side-by-side comparison revealed that I would have only charged $3,500 for what the other lawyer was offering.
 In other words, EXACTLY what the clients said they were willing to pay.
 My $5,500 plan actually offered a lot more!
 So it wasn’t even an apples-to-apples comparison.
 No wonder mine seemed so much more expensive!

 If I had clear packages in place, linked with specific outcomes, and had not priced my services based on what I had heard other lawyers charge, I would never have lost this client.
 It also wouldn’t have taken 4 hours to win their agreement!
 I could have literally let my clients choose their own fees.

-It was on that day that I realized the importance of moving away from billable hours and began to develop packages, and an entire client engagement and automatic marketing system was born.
+It was on that day that I realized the importance of moving away from billable hours and began to develop packages, and an entire client engagement and automatic marketing system were born.